buddha216g/CarND-MPC-Project/README.md

 ![image](https://user-images.githubusercontent.com/15799394/33639216-3a5d4f82-da50-11e7-94c0-6ab4be29ed31.png)

 ## Model Predictive Control with Latency
 In a real car, there will be a time delay between actuation command and its execution.
 A realistic delay might be about 100 milliseconds.
-Hence the actual state of the vehicle was "shifted" into the future by 100 ms.
+Used kinematic equations to predict the states for after 100ms before sending them to MPC.

 ## Timestep Length and Elapsed Duration (N & dt)